 Fundamentals of Computer Science is intended as a first course for those students just beginning the study of computer science.
-Students will learn to code a computer program and will learn about the computing tools that are used every day.
+Students will learn to code a computer program using both blockbased and text Python programming language.
 Students will collaborate and use computer science concepts to access, analyze, and evaluate information needed to solve problems.
 Students will learn the problem-solving and reasoning skills that are the foundation of computer science.
-Students will learn digital citizenship by researching current laws and regulations and by practicing integrity and respect.
 Students will gain an understanding of the principles of computer science through the study of technology operations and concepts.
 Students will receive high school credit and high school grade points.